jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 ```

 When upgrading the above object, it is important to retain the original interface implementations.
 This is so that other applications that call on this COM object (as a DLL) can continue to work without needing to update the calling application.

+The next section looks at implementing the interfaces.

 ## A minimal COM application